This page is a labor of love, dedicated to Belka, Valeska

 -1/2 cup yoghurt or ricotta cheese, alternated

 -1 cup GROUND MEAT AND ORGANS MIX.
-This meat can be ground at home; our mix consists of chicken thighs with bones ground in, 2 parts; beef tongue 1 part; beef or pig heart 1 part; beef or pig kidney 1 part; beef or pig liver 1 part.
-Ground beef or turkey can be used in place of chicken quarters.
+This meat can be ground at home; our mix consists of ground beef or turkey 2 parts; beef tongue 1 part; beef or pig heart 1 part; beef or pig kidney 1 part; beef or pig liver 1 part.
+Add 1 tspn finely ground eggshell per pound to the ground meat and organs mix, mixing it in thoroughly.
 The organ meats supply Vit A and D, B vitamins, and minerals, and heart supplies taurine.
-For this age group, where dairy is no longer a high proportion of their diet, I add 1 tspn finely ground eggshell per pound to the ground meat and organs mix, mixing it in thoroughly.
 1 8-ounce measuring cup equals 1/2 pound of fresh food.
 2 cups equals 1 pound.

 -1 raw egg